Best Pocket Sprung Mattress

 • Requires flipping over every so often (some, not all)

-The BEST Pocket Sprung Mattresses in the UK Today
+The BEST Pocket Sprung Mattresses in the UK

-1. Emma Hybrid Premium Mattress
+1. Emma Premium Mattress – Best Overall

-The Emma Hybrid Mattress – now called the Emma Hybrid Premium Mattress – is a great choice for people who want the benefits of a bouncy pocket sprung mattress, but with added memory foam comfort.
+The Emma Hybrid Mattress – now called the Emma Premium Mattress – is a great choice for people who want the benefits of a bouncy pocket sprung mattress, but with added memory foam comfort.

 While Emma mattresses in general have a reptuation for not lasting that long, you should easily get 5 to 10 years out of this mattress.
 It has scored better generally than their full memory foam mattresses – read my Emma Hybrid review here.